Update: A majority of this property has recently been posted as no trespassing (April 2023). The segments available to the public are 1 through 4.

 The trail still exists today, highlighted by white and blue markers.
-They once appeared as yellow and white.
+They once appeared yellow and white.

 Walking Guide to the Historic Safe Harbor Village